 Not really a lily, the Peace Lily (Spathiphyllum) has tall, beautiful white flowers that bloom throughout the entire year and are native to tropical regions of the Americas and southeastern Asia.

 These grow tall and produce flowers more frequently if they have at least some natural light.
-The Peace Lily looks great in a floor planter because it can grow 40 inches tall.
+The Peace Lily looks excellent in a floor planter because it can grow 40 inches tall.
 It will start to get droopy when it needs water and is resilient if you accidentally forget to water it.

 Peperomias will tolerate a variety of light conditions.
 However, they prefer to be out of direct light because their natural environment will grow beneath forest canopies—Peperomia plants in the peppercorn family, Piperaceae.